Lipitor – The World’s All-Time Best Selling Drug

 Statins Enter the Market

 In 1971, Japanese biochemist Akira Endo got to work on a medicinal chemistry program, assaying microbial strains for their ability to inhibit lipid production.
 6000 compounds and 2 years later, he had his active compound – mevastatin2.
 Mevastatin was shown to be effective in inhibiting LDL cholesterol production in animal trials, but certain tumors started to arise in dogs treated with it.
 Hence, it never made it to market.

 Despite this setback, cholesterol-lowering ‘statins’ were still important areas of drug development for many pharmaceutical companies.
 A breakthrough finally arrived when in 1978, Alfred Alberts and Julie Chen of Merck & Co. discovered a compound with extremely potent HMG-CoA reductase activity3.
 It was moved into animal and subsequent human clinical trials, with lovastatin (Mevacor) hitting the shelves in 1987 – the first statin on the market.

 Not satisfied with their success in this area, Merck continued to invest in statin research.
 In 1992, their second statin, simvastatin – 2.5 times more potent than lovastatin – was approved for use by the FDA.
 Marketed with the trade name Zocor, it was a blockbuster success, racking up peak sales of $5 billion in 2003.
 A year later, Merck combined simvastatin with fellow pharmaceutical company Schering-Plough’s ezetimibe (another cholesterol-lowering drug) to produce Vytorin, another huge market success.

 Atorvastatin: Pfizer’s Johnny-Come-Lately

 Medicinal chemist Bruce Roth, working for Warner-Lambert/Parke-Davis (now Pfizer) in the 1980s, synthesized atorvastatin.
-The drug was designed by borrowing attributes of prior statins, in classic ‘me-too’ drug design fashion.
+The drug was designed by borrowing attributes of prior statins, in classic ‘me-too’ drug design and discovery.
 Roth made several changes to the structure of lovastatin, optimizing its chemical structure in the hope of creating a more effective drug.

 Atorvastatin delivered positive results in pre-clinical trials, lowering cholesterol levels in animals with comparable efficacy to lovastatin.
 But by the mid-1990s, pharmaceutical companies had flooded the market with their own versions of statins and other LDL cholesterol-lowering drugs; atorvastatin would become the 5th statin on the market.
 Despite this, Parke-Davis pushed the drug through to human clinical trials, to incredible results.
 Atorvastatin performed significantly better than any statin that was available on the market at the time.